Avatars of the Gods: The Animals of Ancient Egyptby Caroline Seawright

-As for the animals out in the wild, the Egyptians knew of lions, cheetahs, wolves, antelope, wild bulls, hyenas, jackals, snakes, the mongoose and desert hares.
+As for the animals out in the wild, the Egyptians knew of lions, cheetahs, wolves, antelope, wild bulls, hyenas, jackals, wolves, snakes, the mongoose and desert hares.
 The Nile was filled with crocodiles, hippos, turtles, frogs as well as the numerous fish and water birds.
 Bees, scarab beetles, locusts, flies, centipedes and scorpions were some of the insects that lived in ancient times.

 Some wild animals, specifically the lion, the wild cattle and the cobra, came to represent royalty.
 The power and danger seen in the lion and the wild bull became synonymous with the pharaoh.
 Even from Predynastic times, images of the bull trampling the enemies of the king represented the pharaoh's triumph over his enemies.
 The bull implied strength and power.
 The pharaoh's mother was linked to the cow-goddess Hathor, and the pharaoh sometimes too the name 'Bull of his Mother'.
 The lion, too, was a symbol of the pharaoh's power and rulership.
 As the lions lived in the eastern and western deserts around the Nile, the lion also came to symbolise the rising and the setting sun and its journey through the heavens and the underworld.
 The lion, though, was hunted by the pharaoh in a show of courage.
 The cobra, being the dangerous snake of Lower Egypt, came to symbolise Lower Egypt itself.
 Though a female symbol, the cobra came to mean protection over the ruler.